davidcjordan/boomer_supporting_files/README.md

 ### Install .bash_alias file
   bash aliases provide shorthand commands for executing common operations on boomer, such as starting/stopping the base or camera and clearing the log.

+### Install datetime bash command to run via crontab so logging will have correct time on cams, speaker
+  sudo crontab crontab_cam.txt